-Notice that the test board for the 3dB couplers has all four traces interfacing with the coupler at the same angle.
+Notice that the board layout for the 3dB couplers is different from that of the 10dB couplers.
+The test board for the 3dB couplers has all four traces interfacing with the coupler at the same angle.
+The test board for the 10dB couplers has two traces approaching at one angle and the other two traces at a different angle.
 The entry angle of the traces has a significant impact on the RF performance and these parts have been optimized for the layout used on the test boards shown below.